dwot/blogotron/README.md

 - AUTO_POST_STATE - The state of the auto post.
 Default is draft.
 Options are publish or draft.
 - LOW_IDEA_THRESHOLD - The threshold for invoking idea generation.
 Default is 0 which disables automatic idea generation.

-#### config.yml
-The config.yml file contains prompt templates for the various prompts used by the application.
-Copy the config.yml.example file to config.yml and customize the values.

 ### Build the Docker Image
 1. git clone https://github.com/dwot/BlogoTron.git
 2. cd BlogoTron